 It’s almost like we’re a bag of potatoes destined for the same fate.
 Well, we are destined for the same fate ultimately, but that doesn’t mean our life journey needs to be a replica of everyone else’s.
 We don’t need to follow all the rules of adulthood.
 We don’t need to silence the child, dreamer, adventurer, rebel and freethinker within each of us.
 We don’t need to give up on our dreams.
 And we certainly don’t need to be told how to live.

 It doesn’t matter whether you’re 16 or 60.
 Now is a good time to ask why you’re doing what you’re doing, and if this is what you want to keep doing.
+If you want to never get married, so be it.
+If you’re choosing never to have kids, so be it.
 Get your finances and skills in order, revive those dormant dreams, tell that ticking clock to f*ck off and set yourself up for some adventure, whatever that means to you.

 After all, we only have one life and we are all destined for the same fate, ultimately.